 2022-2024 Community Ed Leads and Assts Terms and Conditions

 Beginning your license renewal application

-The Committee accepts paperwork from individuals during the fifth year of their renewal cycle ONLY.
-After paperwork is approved by the District Relicensure Committee and submitted into the Professional Education Licensing and Standards Board system, applications for renewal are accepted for processing by PELSB after January 1 and before June 30 of the year of license expiration ONLY.
+The Committee ONLY accepts paperwork from individuals during the last year of their renewal cycle.
+After paperwork is approved by the District Relicensure Committee and submitted into the Professional Education Licensing and Standards Board system, applications for renewal are ONLY accepted for processing by PELSB after January 1 and before June 30 of the year of license expiration.